andreibesleaga/ghiseul-ai/README.md

 # Genie AI Replica (6GB GPU Edition)

-This is a local replica of the Genie AI platform, optimized to run on consumer hardware with limited VRAM (6GB) and has Romanian localizations.
+This is a local replica of the Genie AI platform, optimized to run on consumer hardware with limited VRAM (6GB) and has some Romanian localizations.
 It implements an AI trainable chatbot with a full RAG (Retrieval Augmented Generation) pipeline using OPEA microservices, ArangoDB, and vLLM.

 ## 🚀 Features